dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

     This isn't possible.
 The only way to shorten a chain is to promote an intermediate certificate to root.
 Ideally, you should promote the certificate that represents your Certificate Authority, that way the chain will consist of just two certificates.

     Root certificates are packaged with the browser software.
-The list can't be altered if not from the browser maintainers.
+The list can only be altered by the browser maintainers.
 </div>